SV40: Gene therapy

 Due to its high tissue tropism, biotechnology companies seek to utilize modified SV40 based vectors as a viral vector for gene therapy.
-In these helper dependent virus vectors the SV40 large T antigen and SV40 small T antigen are removed.
+In these helper dependent virus or packaging cell line assisted produced vectors the SV40 large T antigen and SV40 small T antigen are removed.

 Virology

 SV40 consists of an unenveloped icosahedral virion with a closed circular double-stranded DNA genome of 5.2 kb.
-The virion adheres to cell surface receptors of MHC class I by the virion glycoprotein VP1.
+Structurally, SV40 is composed of 72 pentamers of major capsid protein VP1, with each VP1 pentamers harboring one minor capsid protein, either VP2 or VP3.
+The virion undergoes receptor-mediated endocytosis after binding to the ganglioside GM1 on the cell membrane.
 Penetration into the cell is through a caveolin vesicle.
+The endosome carrying SV40 fuses with the ER membrane to deliver the virus into the lumen of the ER.
+Resident ER proteins induce structural changes to initiate a disassembly process of the VP1 capsid shell.
+SV40 then exploits components of Endoplasmic-reticulum-associated protein degradation machinery to penetrate the ER membrane and get extracted into the cytosol.
+A dynein motor complex adaptor, BICD2, disassembles the virion further, before components of the LINC complex target the virion to the nuclear membrane for subsequent entry.
 Inside the cell nucleus, the cellular RNA polymerase II acts to promote early gene expression.
 This results in an mRNA that is spliced into two segments.
 The small and large T antigens result from this.
 The large T antigen has two functions: 5% goes to the plasma cell membrane and 95% returns to the nucleus.
 Once in the nucleus the large T antigen binds three viral DNA sites, I, II and III.
 Binding of sites I and II autoregulates early RNA synthesis.
 Binding to site II takes place in each cell cycle.
 Binding site I initiates DNA replication at the origin of replication.
 Early transcription gives two spliced RNAs that are both 19s.
 Late transcription gives both a longer 16s, which synthesizes the major viral capsid protein VP1; and the smaller 19s, which gives VP2 and VP3 through leaky scanning.
 All of the proteins, besides the 5% of large T, return to the nucleus because assembly of the viral particle happens there.
 A putative late protein VP4 has been reported to act as a viroporin facilitiating release of viral particles and resulting in cytolysis; however the presence and role of VP4 have been disputed.